derkork/project-txt-viewer/README.md

 This is an application for viewing files in [`project.txt` format](https://github.com/derkork/project.txt-spec).
 It provides a very simple editor and a graphical overview of your project.
 The graphical view is updated live as you type.

 This app is currently in development and is not yet ready for prime time.
+You can [try the current version online](https://project-txt-viewer.netlify.com/) and see if it works for you.

 ## Currently implemented features